jiangfengming/vue-pilot/README.md

 router.start(URL string | location)
 ```

-Start the router.
+Starts the router.

 In browser, if URL/location is not given, the default value is the current address.
-This parameter is mainly for server-side rendering.

 ### router.normalize